feldmanchain/feldmanchain-on-prem/README.md

 `npm start`

+Runs the peer.

-When running the peer with `npm start` it will look for a peer id in the `peer-ids` folder and use the first one it finds.
+When running the peer it will look for a peer id in the `peer-ids` folder and use the first one it finds.
 If it does not find one, one will be created and then used for the current and future runs.
-You can optionally provide a `name` argument like `npm start alan` which will look for (and create if it doesn't exist) a peer id file with the given name.
+Optionally, you can provide a `--peer-name` argument like `npm start -- --peer-name=alan` which will look for (and if it doesn't exist, create) a peer id file with the given name.
 This functionality allows for persistent peer ids across runs, and makes it possible to test with multiple peers with different ids.

+### Available flags

+- `-c, --capabilities`, the building capabilities of the node (`nodejs`, `c#`, etc)
+- `-n, --peer-name`, filename of the file containing the cryptographic key of the peer id
+- `-q, --quiet`, disable logging